How to Sanitize Your House Effectively

-The Centers for Disease Control (CDC) has more information about the best cleaning methods and shares a list of reliable disinfectants.
+The Centers for Disease Control (CDC) has more information about the best cleaning methods and shares a list of reliable disinfectants PDF (1080kb).
 Pay close attention to sanitizing surfaces that are touched frequently: the bathroom counter, sinks, door handles, appliance knobs, light switches, the TV remote, your keys, and so on.

 What Temperature of Water Kills Germs in the House?

 The World Health Organization PDF (757kb) (WHO) states that water temperatures of 140°F to 150°F are enough to destroy many viruses, and boiling temperature (212°F) is even better.
 If you follow the CDC’s instructions for sanitizing surfaces using suitable disinfectant products, it’s okay to use hot or cold water.

 However, while doing dishes and laundry, the water temperature does make a difference.
 This is because you can’t use intense disinfectant products for these tasks, as they would irritate skin.
 If you’re concerned about contaminants, use the hottest setting on your dishwasher and washing machine, and be sure to dry clothing on hot for 45 minutes.